janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 ## Nightly Tests

 Nightly tests are run to ensure the stability and reliability of our codebase over time.
-These tests are executed on different clusters to cover various environments, including both **RBAC** and **non-RBAC** instances.
+These tests are executed on different clusters to cover various environments, including both **RBAC** and **non-RBAC**.

 - **AKS Nightly Tests:** Nightly tests for Azure Kubernetes Service (AKS) run on the `bsCluster`.
 We do not have AKS PR checks; the AKS environment is exclusively used for nightly runs.